matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 For leaders, the choice is more profound.
 You are the only ones who have the leverage to fix the system.
 You can fund a platform.
 You can sponsor a sociotechnical action plan.
 You can build a culture of psychological safety that eliminates fear.
 You can choose to measure outcomes and sustainability, not just activity and output.

-The alternative is to keep doing what you are doing.
-You can keep adding more governance, processes, planning, coordination, ceremonies, frameworks, tooling, committees, dashboards, and transformation programmes.
+The alternative is to keep adding more governance, processes, planning, coordination, ceremonies, frameworks, tooling, committees, dashboards, and transformation programmes.

-But make no mistake: you are just rearranging the deck chairs on the Titanic…
+But make no mistake: you are just rearranging the deck chairs on the Titanic...

 > The ideas, structure, and all final arguments and conclusions in this article are my own.
 As part of my research and revision workflow, I have used AI tools to accelerate drafting and language refinement.